fix java doc problems in projects

 We should discuss if it is really necessary to fix the broken links.
 I also took a quick look and it seems that in most cases there is one broken link in one class file.
 I think this is too much work for a non critical issue

-#36 Updated by Andreas Kohlbecker about 1 year ago
+#36 Updated by Andreas Kohlbecker over 1 year ago

 There are far less problems as you've assumed after having a quick look.